Connect with others who understand.

 6. Keep Cool

-The feeling of cool air can help ease discomfort for many people undergoing radiation therapy.
+Cool air can help ease discomfort for many people undergoing radiation therapy.
 Try using a hair dryer on the cool setting and directing air at the treatment areas.
 One MyBCTeam member installed a ceiling fan directly over their bed for cooling relief.

 Another member recommended, “Get a big bottle of saline from the first aid aisle of the pharmacy and soak a clean cloth.
 Lay it on your chest for 15 minutes or so, take it off and air-dry, then put cream on.
 It feels nice, cool, and soothing.”